 Q. I am a member of the Temple of Set and follow the Left-hand path, can I join UOMS?

 A. Why not? more traditionalist Golden Dawn Orders took the opinion that Set is a negative or destructive deity.
 We at UOMS take the opposite view, as did our parent organisation the OSOGD, who, as we have mentioned above, installed the godform of Set for the role of Hiereus in the Neophyte Initiation (a practice we at UOMS adopted).
 As the Hiereus is the Spiritual guardian of the Temple on the inner (as the Sentinel is on the Outer) then this should give a clear indication of the reverence held for Set by the UOMS).
 The view of UOMS is that Set is a very powerful and positive archetype who can effect change in the candidate like few others.
 As Dr Michael Aquino of the Temple of Set has said: Set represents the unique individual consciousness that stands outside of all systems.
-Also, in this light, in the commentary to the Thelemic Book of the Law, Aleister Crowley points out that Hadit, our innermost sovereign Self - that is our True Self is in some sense the "Set within us" - meaning that Set is the archetypal deity of the individual and individuated Self.
+Also, in this light, in the commentary to the Thelemic Book of the Law, Aleister Crowley points out that Hadit, our innermost sovereign Self - that is our True Self is in some sense the "Set within us" - meaning that Set is the archetypal deity of the individual Self.
 As we understand it, the teachings of the Temple of Set were to some greater or lesser extent (depending on your opinion) based on Golden Dawn and Thelemic teachings, and , while they emphasize the darker aspects of the mystery tradition, they nevertheless are not so divorced from what we teach at the UOMS that there would be necessarily be any serious conflict.
 The nature of true universal spirituality is that virtually all systems of religious thought can be to some greater or lesser extent, incorporated and integrated.